 This succulent is a hybrid of unknown parentage.

-Aloe 'Walmsley's Blue' is a small succulent with narrow, blue-green leaves tightly packed in a rosette.
+Aloe 'Walmsley's Blue' is a small succulent that forms rosettes of narrow blue-green leaves that turn bronze-green in full sun.
 It grows up to 12 inches (30 cm) tall.
-Leaves turn bronze-green in full sun.
-They have small teeth along the edges.
+Leaves have small teeth along the edges.
 Stems are short and completely hidden by leaves and numerous suckers.
 Flowers are tubular, orange to red-orange, and appear in winter through spring.